jimmyPayan/ECE-373-Project/README.md

 1. User: Generic User class - this base class is assigned to everyone running the program by default
 2. Admin: Subclass of User with additional permissions
 3. LoginGUI: Allows users to be assigned admin/maintenance class if they enter username + password.
 Login first, then go to MainMenuGUI
-4. Login: Checks if entered credentials are in CredentialDatabase and modifies "user" accordingly
+4. Login: Carries out actions as specified by LoginGUI inputs
 5. CredentialDatabase: Holds all valid username + password combinations

 ### Main Menu